Favourites

 Yes

 All the accommodation is on the ground floor.
 The kitchen/dining area, living room and the largest bedroom are all wheelchair accessible.
 La Grange comprises 4 bedrooms, 3 en suite bathrooms, a separate shower room and a separate toilet.
 There are two bedrooms with double beds (one king size, one standard), and each has an en suite bathroom (shower, basin and toilet).
-The third bedroom has two single beds (which can be pushed together to make a 180 cm bed) and an en suite bathroom; the fourth bedroom has two single beds and use of a separate fourth shower and toilet.
+The third bedroom has two single beds and an en suite bathroom; the fourth bedroom has two single beds and use of a separate fourth shower and toilet.
 Each of the two largest bedrooms has plenty of room for a cot.

 The building still has much of the character of the original barn.
 The door to the living area is in the huge archway built to take a horse and cart.
 There are two very attractive double stone lintels in the kitchen and one in a bedroom; these were, apparently, a rather ostentatious sign of the farm’s wealth at the time when the barn was built.
 The aim of the conversion was to keep these features while providing all the modern conveniences that you expect.
 We have tried our best to make our guests as comfortable as possible, right down to the crisp Egyptian cotton sheets and fluffy Egyptian cotton towels.